Home Artwork Artist Shop Videos News Blog Showcase FAQ Contact 繁體 简体

 Artist's notes: It was that time of the year when the Canada geese were flocking south.
 It evoked a "going home" feeling in me as so many Chinese poets centuries ago had written about these scenes.
 So I picked up my Chinese brush and painted it on Xuan paper.

-With My Head Held High
+Head Held High

 誓不低頭